 "And it's no use monitoring electronic traffic for the affected agents as the thief can easily use clean channels to communicate with buyers."

 "Exactly."
 Kettering again, still sounding crushed.
 "Anyone could buy a netbook for cash and use Tor and secure e-mail services to peddle the database, and buy a clean phone with a new SIM card and arrange the details through instant messenger.
 Then there's the app that automatically deletes messenger chats and uses superior encryption."

 "Redact.
 I know, I use it myself."
 If either of their counterparts is unhappy with Bruce's admission, they are not showing it.
 "I know that you, or the FBI at any rate, have made some progress on cracking Tor.
 Any luck there?"

 Kettering shakes his head.
 "Not much so far.
 The FBI are getting close to nabbing Ulbricht, but unlike The Silk Road and drugs, there's no organised marketplace for weapons.
-It's all decentralised, and they still prefer cash to Bitcoin."
+It's all decentralised, and they still prefer cash to coin."